Synthetic G-jet-structures in modal homotopy type theory: A basis for differential geometry

 \begin{lemma} \begin{enumerate} \item If $f\colon A\to B$ and $g\colon B\to C$ are formally étale, their composition $g\circ f$ is formally étale.
-If the composition $g\circ f$ and $g$ are formally étale, then $f$ is formally étale. \item Equivalences are formally étale. \item Maps between coreduced types are formally étale. \item All fibers of a formally étale map are coreduced. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item By pullback pasting. \item The naturality square for an equivalence is a commutative square with equivalences on opposite sides.
+If the composition $g\circ f$ and $g$ are formally étale, then $f$ is formally étale. \item Equivalences are formally étale. \item Maps between $\Im$-modal types are formally étale. \item All fibers of a formally étale map are $\Im$-modal. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item By pullback pasting. \item The naturality square for an equivalence is a commutative square with equivalences on opposite sides.
 Those squares are always pullback squares. \item This is, again, a square with equivalences on opposite sides. \item The pullback square witnessing $f\colon A\to B$ being formally étale yields an equivalence over $\iota_B$.
 So, each fiber of $f$ is equivalent to some fiber of $\Im f$.
-But fibers of maps between coreduced types are always coreduced by \ref{lemma:retracts-pi-sigma} (c), hence each fiber of $f$ is equivalent to a coreduced type, thus itself coreduced. \end{enumerate} \end{proof}
+But fibers of maps between $\Im$-modal types are always $\Im$-modal by \ref{lemma:retracts-pi-sigma} (c), hence each fiber of $f$ is equivalent to a $\Im$-modal type, thus itself $\Im$-modal. \end{enumerate} \end{proof}

 Together with the following, we have all the properties of formally étale maps needed in this article:

 \begin{lemma} Let $f\inT A\to B$ be formally étale, then the following is true: \begin{enumerate} \item For all $x\inT A$, the differential $df_x$ is an equivalence. \item There is a pullback square of the following form: